eed3si9n/sbt-inspectr/README.md

     addSbtPlugin("com.eed3si9n" % "sbt-inspectr" % "X.X.X")

+Then, for some reason with sbt 0.11.1, you have to do the following from sbt in your project:

+    > reload plugins
+    > clean
+    > reload return

 ## how to use
 The above automatically adds `inspectr` command.
 It displays the value of the key, and then displays all of its dependencies and their values in a tree.